mozilla-mobile/fenix/docs/crash-reporting.md

 This page documents the types of crash reporting, how the various parts interact, and what kind of data is sent back to Mozilla.

-Documentation for the specific libraries is included in the [https://github.com/mozilla-mobile/android-components/blob/master/components/lib/crash/README.md](Android Components Crash Reporting README).
+Documentation for the specific libraries is included in the [Android Components Crash Reporting README](https://github.com/mozilla-mobile/android-components/blob/master/components/lib/crash/README.md).

 ## Glean crash ping